angular-experts-io/modern-angular-workshop/exercise-finished/README.md

 * Always try to solve exercises by yourself to learn the most about Angular
 * Try not to use it too much 😉

+## How to use exercises

+- every exercise folder should be installed using `npm ci`
+- every exercise can and **should be started** using `npm start` to run the app
+- every exercise can start tests in watch mode using `npm run test:watch`
+- single test can be run with `npm t -- <part-of-the-test-file-name>`, eg `npm t -- product-list`
+- every exercise has its own `README.md` file with additional description of the given exercise

 ## API (backend) requests

 - the `npm start` starts both frontend and simple backend which serves `db.json` file (as CRUD json API)